googleapis/google-cloud-dotnet/README.md

 - [API Reference][cloud-bigquery-ref]
 - [API Overview][cloud-bigquery-docs]

-The BigQuery client libary is in pre-release state and is more likely to have significant surface changes over time.
+The BigQuery client library is in pre-release state and is more likely to have significant surface changes over time.
 Still, if you would like to experiment with them, we would welcome your feedback.

 #### Installation
 The package is available on Google's [public MyGet feed][google-myget-feed], where you'll also find the right Package Source to add in Visual Studio.
 Once done, the package can be installed in the following manner: